-1.2 Marine Wind means wind hazardous to mariners in our coastal waters.
+4.2 Marine Wind means wind hazardous to mariners in our coastal waters.

-2 Nationally-agreed services
+5 Nationally-agreed services

-Table 4A below outlines those current Extreme Weather and High Impact Event services that are nationally-agreed by the ANZEMC Standardisation of Bureau of Meteorology Hazards Services Taskforce.
+5.1 Table A below outlines those current Extreme Weather and High Impact Event services that are nationally-agreed by the ANZEMC Standardisation of Bureau of Meteorology Hazards Services Taskforce.
 A short description of these services, as well as whether it is a standard or supplementary service is also included.
 Some of these agreed services are subject to planned future changes that are detailed in the separate detailed Extreme Weather Products Overview

-- 2.1 The numbering shown below is consistent with the contents of the Action Plan for Extreme Weather and High Impact Events contained within the ANZEMC Standardisation of Bureau of Meteorology Hazards Services Taskforce's Final Report. - 3.
-Status of all Hazard Services in Schedule 4 as at 22 January 2018.
+5.2 The numbering shown below is consistent with the contents of the Action Plan for Extreme Weather and High Impact Events contained within the ANZEMC Standardisation of Bureau of Meteorology Hazards Services Taskforce's Final Report.